dherna2/FilaMint/code/filamint_lcd_wght_hum_Rev3/Readme.md

 A4-SDA-blue

-Also Need to have the library for LCD installed
+Also Need to have the library for LCD installed, adafruit sensors, HX711

-Also need to create a library for the HX711 so it doesnt have to be in the same folder as the code.